JaMo42/system_monitor/README.md

   - `N`: select previous search result
 - CPU graph
   - `a`: toggle average CPU usage
-  - `C`: togle CPU graph range scaling
+  - `C`: toggle CPU graph range scaling
 - Context menus
   - `k` and `<Up>`:  up
   - `j` and `<Down>`: down
   - `<Space>` and `<Enter>`: confirm
-  - anyting else: cancel
+  - anything else: cancel

 These can be viewed while the application is running by pressing `?`.